FG Urges Synergy, Information Sharing in Money Laundering, Terrorism Financing War

 The call was predicated on the need for effective collaboration, owing to new and dynamic methods deployed in round tripping ill-gotten wealth around the globe.

-Vice-Chairman of the Compliance Institute of Nigeria, Mr Buhari Isah, made the call at the ongoing 2022 West Africa Compliance Summit, taking place in Abuja.
+The Vice Chairman of the Compliance Institute of Nigeria, Mr. Buhari Isah, made the call at the ongoing 2022 West Africa Compliance Summit, taking place in Abuja.

-The summit organized by Inter-Govermental Action Group against Money Laundering in West Africa (GIABA) drew participants from member states of the West Africa sub-region.
+The summit organised by Inter-Governmental Action Group against Money Laundering in West Africa (GIABA) drew participants from member States of the West Africa sub-region.

 Meanwhile, Nigeria has been commended for its leadership role in the fight against money laundering and terrorism financing in the West African region.